markdalgleish/markdalgleish.com/source/_posts/2012-10-18-a-touch-of-class-inheritance-in-javascript.md

 ## Construction: Just 3 simple steps

 At this point, it's important to point out what's going on inside a constructor.
-Instantiating a new object with a "constructor" performs three actions and, as an example, let's take a look at what happens with our actor example:
+Instantiating a new object with a "constructor" performs three actions and, as an example, let's take a look at what happens with our *'Actor'* constructor:

 ``` js
 var charlie = new Actor();